MIGUELANGELCIPRIANO/NODEJS-SEQUELIZE-RESTAPI/README.md

 ## EXECUTION

+7. Use the **npm** package manager to run.
-Execute the command from the terminal located in ./NODEJS-SEQUELIZE-RESTAPI.
+8. Execute the command from the terminal located in ./NODEJS-SEQUELIZE-RESTAPI.

 ```shell
 npm run dev